cvrlab-nuu/crack_GT/README.md

 # License
 You will be licensed under the LICENSE file in the root directory.
 Please cite this paper as a reference if you are using our dataset in your study.

+# Contact
+Please feel free to contact us with any questions, suggestions or comments: chc@nuu.edu.tw